semiologic/sem-cache/readme.txt

 Note: Asset caching (css and js) still occurs.
 This flag only effects static page caching.

+= Exclusion of Pages =

+With version 3.0 you can now specify pages you do not wish to cache.
+You simply enter the relative uri in Settings->Cache.

+/about-us/, /contact/, /faq/.

+= FAQ =

+Memcached support.
+This plugin will support memcached installations on your VPS or dedicated machine for greater caching performance.

+Besides a memcached server installed and running, you will need the PHP Memcache extension installed.
+[Memcache](http://www.php.net/manual/en/book.memcache.php).

+The Memcached version will not work.

 = Help Me! =

 The [Semiologic Support Page](https://www.semiologic.com/support/) is the best place to report issues.